kumu/help/site/references/css-selector-reference.md

 choice for permalink-style references.

 All system ids are prefixed with the collection identifier, followed by a unique random identifier.
-For example: elem-123, conn-123, loop-123
+For example: elem-123, conn-123, and loop-123.

 ## Tag Selectors